-Fixed!
-Seoul Bike (Ttareungi) Payment Errors & Climate Card Linking Guide (2026)
+Seoul Bike (Ttareungi) Payment Errors: Common Fixes & Climate Card Guide

 The 2026 Ttareungi Payment Struggle: Why It Fails

 Most international tourists head straight to the “Foreigner” section of the Seoul Bike (Ttareungi) app, only to find their credit cards rejected.
-This often happens because of the 3D Secure authentication required by Korean payment gateways, which many overseas cards don’t play nice with.
+Payment failures can occur for several reasons, including card verification requirements, issuer restrictions, or compatibility issues between payment providers.
 If your Visa or Mastercard keeps failing, the “secret” native tip is to avoid direct in-app credit card payments and instead use the Seoul Climate Card or a pre-loaded T-Money card through the Tmoney GO app.

 How to Link Your Seoul Climate Card (2026 Update)